clecap/sector-coop/Source/User-Client/Documentation/Installation.md

 # Dependencies

-In the `User Client` directory, run `npm install`.
-This will install the javascript libraries required to run the User-Client
+In the `User-Client` directory, run `npm install`.
+This will install the javascript libraries required to run the User-Client.
+In some instances, this fails to install dependencies properly due to existing system configuration unrelated to the User Client.
+Running `npm update` instead of install can sometimes fix these errors.

+Run `npm install --global browserify` (`--local` can be used in place of `--global`).

 Run `browserify scripts/rsablind-node.js -o scripts/rsablind-bundle.js`.